modcomlearning/web/README.md

 Line 1: Imports Flask Framework Library which allows use to create web applications using Python. <br />
 Line 3: Create a Flask Application(Main App)<br />
 Line 5:  ```  @app.route('/hello') ```  Create a route that is accessed Via a web browser.<br />
 Line 6: Create a Function attached to above route, This function creates the functionality for /hello route.
-In this case it prints "Hello SokoGarden".
+In this case it prints "Hello SokoGarden".<br /><br />
 Line 10.
 Run App.  <br />
 ```
     if __name__ == '__main__':